 New York trio The Ronettes were one of the most popular groups of the 1960s.
 Lead singer Veronica Bennett, later to be known as Ronnie Spector, was joined in the group by her sister Estelle Bennett and their cousin Nedra Talley.

 One of the most powerful and evocative songs of the 1960s, “Be My Baby” was the first song released by The Ronettes and has become widely regarded to be one of the best songs ever produced.
-Coming out of Phil Spector’s studio, it was a prime example of his “Wall of Sound” – blending, echoing, and layering tracks to create a rich result.
+It was a prime example of the “Wall of Sound” – blending, echoing, and layering tracks to create a rich result.

 Along with hits “Baby, I Love You”, “(The Best Part of) Breakin’ Up”, and “Walking in the Rain”, The Ronettes capture an exciting moment in music history with innovative production that still inspires to this day.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.

 Part of the 1960s Songbirds collection of stylish pop art prints inspired by female singers of the 1960s, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).